 is

 A type of service that is covered under the Limited to the amount Medicaid would

 AHCCCS Medical Benefits Package ordinarily pay.

-1 71 The fair market value for the medical
+A type of medical expense that is not The fair market value for the medical

 covered under the AHCCCS Medical expense.

 Benefits Package.

 A long term care service not covered due to Limited to zero.

 a transfer penalty period.

 The customer's responsibility such as: The amount the customer is responsible to

 pay.

 Co-payments;

 Co-insurance; and

 Deductibles